JoaoMatheusLamao/shortify/README.md

 ## Description

 This project is a URL shortener built with Go and Gin.
-It allows users to shorten long URLs and store them in memory for quick access.
+It allows users to shorten long URLs and store them in memory (Redis) for quick access.

 ## Prerequisites